Teenlife

 Getting Clear About Your Mission as a Parent

 As the summer approaches and families gather, it’s the perfect time to pause and reflect on our roles as parents in our children’s lives.
-It’s a time for us to be asking, answering, and acting upon some foundational questions.
-In last month’s post we engaged in reflection.
-This month we move into action!
+It’s a time for us to ask, answer, and act upon some foundational questions.

 Here are some steps on the path to creating a mission statement to refer to as you and your child move into uncharted territory.